-NTIC had an order backlog of \$667,000 as of August 31, 2015, compared to \$995,000 as of August 31, 2014 and \$641,000 as of August 31, 2013.
+NTIC had an order backlog of \$1,106,000 as of August 31, 2016, compared to \$667,000 as of August 31, 2015, which was generally across all business units and which these sales will be realized during first quarter of fiscal 2017.
 These are orders that are held by NTIC pending release instructions from the customers to be used in just-in-time production.
 Customers generally place orders on an "as needed" basis and expect delivery within a relatively short period of time.